AMReX-Codes/amrex/Docs/source/running_cpp/parameters.rst

     then the constants `Bo` and `delta` required in the above equation can be set using ``my_constants.Bo=`` and ``my_constants.delta=`` in the input file.
 For a two-dimensional simulation, it is assumed that the first dimension     is `x` and the second dimension in `z`, and the value of `y` is set to zero.
+    Note that the current implementation of the parser for external B-field does not work with RZ and the code will abort with an error message.

 * ``warpx.E_ext_grid_init_style`` (string) optional (default is "default") This parameter determines the type of initialization for the external